EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 ```

 That's it.
 Reload your backend and now you'll see the value of this virtual
 property.
+These virtual properties can also be used in the `edit` and `new`
+views, as long as you define a *setter* method for them.

-By default, these properties are displayed as text contents.
+By default, these virtual properties are displayed as text contents.
 If your
 virtual property is a *boolean* value or a date, use the `type` option to set
 a more appropriate data type: